GCDigitalFellows/GCDRI_databases/README.md

 ##Extra Resources
 1. This tutorial [Fun Times with SQLite!](https://digitalfellows.commons.gc.cuny.edu/2016/04/08/fun-times-with-sqlite-or-a-beginners-tutorial-to-data-management-and-databases-with-sql/) follows the first part of this session
 2. For designing your database, check out this [SQL designer](http://ondras.zarovi.cz/sql/demo/).

+3. The modified NYPL items csv file can be cloned from this repo: https://github.com/GCDigitalFellows/nypl_data.git